IBM/container-service-getting-started-wt/Lab 8/README.md

 # Microservices in an Orchestrated World

+# Under Construction; please come back later.

-In this final lab, you will go beyond simple containers and understand how to manage Microservices and Service Oriented Architecture beyond Kubernetes tools.
-This lab will introduce Istio as a way to manage and dissect container and cluster traffic.
-It will use nearly everything you have learned in the previous labs, so please complete the previous labs if you have not already.
+In this final lab, you will go beyond simple containers, and understand how to manage Microservices and Service Oriented Architecture beyond Kubernetes tools.
+This Lab will introduce Istio as a way to manage and dissect container and cluster traffic.
+It will use nearly everything you have learned in the previous lab, so please complete the previous labs if you have not already.

-# Before you begin: Install Istio
+# Before you Begin: Install Istio

+Installation steps
 You can use the Istio Helm chart to install, or follow the steps below.

-Istio is installed in a `istio-system` namespace that can manage microservices in all other namsepaces.
+For the pre0.2 release, Istio must be installed in the same Kubernetes namespace as the applications.
+Instructions below will deploy Istio in the default namespace.
+They can be modified for deployment in a different namespace.

-1. Go to the [Istio release page](https://github.com/istio/istio/releases), to download the installation file corresponding to your OS or run
+1. Go to the Istio release page, to download the installation file corresponding to your OS or run

 `curl -L https://git.io/getIstio | sh -`
 to download and extract the latest release automatically (on MacOS and Ubuntu).